TOPIC: UNUSUAL WEATHER

 2.)
 Your character is a wise engineer who must save a historical monument from getting destroyed, perhaps it might be destroyed by a powerful time bomb or a group of rioters.
 A villain might be seeking revenge against an organization.
 You decide which monument is at risk.
 You decide which organization is being terrorized.
 You decide if a tornado wipes out the criminals or if a thunderstorm strikes one of the criminals.
 You decide if a flood or a firestorm stops the criminal from carrying out his criminal activity.

 3.)
 Your character speaks to a wise person who tells him the worst blizzard in history is going to hit their town.
 Your character must hurry to the story before the blizzard hits.
 Three or four people get in his or her way.
 An angry neighbor does not like your character.
 Another person is selling something.
 Another person needs help which slows your character down.
 You decide if your character ever makes it to the store.

-You can find additional optional conflicts in “Writers 750 Emerald Workbook” written by H.M.
+You can find additional optional conflicts in “Writers 750 Emerald Workbook” pages 73 and 74, written by H.M.
 Schuldt

 ITEMS THAT MUST BE INCLUDED

 Explore the five senses.
 Use better verbs and adjectives.
 Use personification such as “scratching his brain.”
 Use topical terms from a category of your choosing

 Figures of Speech

 Analogies compare two things in order to show a similarity between something known and something more unknown.
 Include similes and metaphors.
 Explore onomatopoeia, puns, hyperbole, and assonance.

 Wise people include a scholar in a particular field, philosophers, scientists, writers, political critics, artist, theologian, humanist, mathematician, physicist, astronomer, botanist, geologist, and novelist.